jlcafferata/altran-api-rest-full-node-express/README.md

 Unit testing:
 - Testing using Mocha, Chai, Should y Supertest
-- The way to implement unit test, you need to invoque: npm test from command line
+- The way to implement unit test, you need to invoque: "npm test" from command line